- India climbs up the global CAF World Giving Index from 106th to 91st place.

 Overall, Myanmar was the most generous country on Earth for the third year running.
 The United States was second, making it the most generous nation in the western world, followed by Australia.

-The index is published one month before #GivingTuesday – November 29 – the global day of giving when people are asked to give their time, money or voice to a good cause.
+The index is published one month before #GivingTuesday – November 29 – the global day of giving how to buy antibiotics in mexico when people are asked to give their time, money or voice to a good cause.

 The CAF World Giving Index, the leading comparative study of global generosity, records the number of people who helped a stranger in the past month, volunteered their time or gave money to a good cause.
 This year 148,000 people in 140 countries were surveyed as part of the Gallup World Poll.